-(or other form of serial media) takes place over a shorter (in-universe) time than the (real-life) time it takes for the comic to actually be produced.
+Related to Comic-Book Time, Webcomic Time takes place when the events of a serialized story take place over a shorter (in-universe) time than the (real-life) time it takes for the story to be produced.

-There are several ways webcomic authors compensate for this:
+There are several ways authors compensate for this:

-- Backdating comics to match up with the date they are supposed to have occurred.
+- Backdating stories to match up with the date they are supposed to have occurred.

-- Explicitly setting it in the time the comic started.
+- Explicitly setting it in the time the story started.

 - After each Story Arc, explicitly skipping forward over "boring" periods of time.

 - Implicitly skip forward, by mentioning dates every so often.
-This mostly applies to less-continuity-based comics.
+This mostly applies to less-continuity-based stories.

 - Constantly use Lampshade Hanging on the idea, or outright parody it (sometimes with Medium Awareness).